zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 - **`n_postings`**: Maximum documents per posting list (λ parameter)

 If a small `n_postings` is set, more aggresive pruning will be applied to the inverted index, which means that fewer document identifiers are kept in one posting list.
 Reducing this parameter will accelerate index building time and query time but reduce query recall.
-If you do not specify this parameter, SEISMIC algorithm will decide this value based on $0.0005 \times \text{document count}$
+If you do not specify this parameter, SEISMIC algorithm will decide this value based on $$0.0005 \times \text{document count}$$

 - **`cluster_ratio`**: Ratio to determine cluster count

-After pruning, there will be `cluster_ratio` $*$ `document_count` in each posting list.
+After pruning, there will be `cluster_ratio` $$*$$ `document_count` in each posting list.
 A higher `cluster_ratio` will lead to more clusters, higher query recall, longer index builing time, and larger query latency.

 - **`summary_prune_ratio`**: Ratio for pruning summary vectors (α parameter)